fatpat/mqtt2prometheus/Readme.md

    type: counter
   # This setting requires an almost monotonic counter as the source.
 When monotonicy is enforced, the metric value is regularly written to disk.
 Thus, resets in the source counter can be detected and corrected by adding an offset as if the reset did not happen.
 The result is a true monotonic increasing time series, like an ever growing counter.
    force_monotonicy: true
+ - prom_name: linky_time
+  # The name of the metric in a MQTT JSON message
+   mqtt_name: linky_current_date
+  # Regular expression to only match sensors with the given name pattern
+   sensor_name_filter: "^linky.*$"
+  # The prometheus help text for this metric
+   help: current unix timestamp from linky
+  # The prometheus type for this metric.
+Valid values are: "gauge" and "counter"
+   type: gauge
+  # convert dynamic datetime string to unix timestamp
+   raw_expression: 'date(string(raw_value), "H060102150405", "Europe/Paris").Unix()'
 ```

 ### Environment Variables